 Other Names: syn.
 Taxus baccata Repandens, Common Yew

 A beautiful evergreen shrub with a sprawling and extremely wide-spreading habit of growth, very deep green color and bright red berries; excellent form for garden use, reasonably hardy for this species

-Spreading English Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Spreading English Yew is a dwarf conifer which is primarily valued in the landscape or garden for its broadly spreading habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.